Trump, Republicans under fire from rock stars over campaign songs

-NEW YORK (Reuters) - Rock band R.E.M. lashed out at Republican presidential candidate Donald Trump for using its hit song “It’s the End of the World” at a rally, with former frontman Michael Stipe slamming politicians for their “moronic charade” of a campaign.
+NEW YORK, Sept 10 (Reuters) - Rock band R.E.M. lashed out at Republican presidential candidate Donald Trump for using its hit song “It’s the End of the World” at a rally, with former frontman Michael Stipe slamming politicians for their “moronic charade” of a campaign.

 The angry statement by the band, known for it support of liberal causes, followed a protest this week over the playing of “Eye of the Tiger” at a jubilant news conference for Kim Davis, the Kentucky clerk jailed for refusing to issue gay marriage licenses.